Dayonggu/pProfLNote/DB/DBTech.md

 ### LSM
 * *Log Structure Merge* Tree
-* In memory SSTable, still *sorted*, in *BTree*
+* In memory *SSTable*, still *sorted*, in *BTree*
+  * *SSTable* : Sorted Strings Table, contains a sequence of blocks (typically each block is 64KB in size, but this is configurable).
 * Each node can hold its own SSTable
   * assume there is a universal clock, so each record updates would get a unique timestamp or sequence number, or whatever you naming it
 * When need to write out to disk (as small indexed/sorted files), it would write to files with *Log Structure*
   * Data stream of K-V pair, sorted by key
 * Then there is a different *process* to do the *merge*
-  * merge small files, remove unnecessary versions (those with TombStone)
+  * merge small files, remove unnecessary versions (those with *TombStone*)
 * Elements of a record could be in any level (if not in in-memory SSTable, then could be in first level files, second level, etc), so each *possible* levels must be consulted.
   * `Bloom Filter` is used here to decide the *possible* levels
   * Every level of indexed files would have a *key range*
-  * If A level say *Yes* to bloom filter, there is a possiblity, your data is on this level
+  * If A level say *Yes* to bloom filter, there is a possibility, your data is on this level
   * But say *No*, means definitely *No*
 * Vs BTree
   * LSM: